Fuzzy Group Identification Problems: Dictatorship

-In the same way, $L\subseteq N$ is said {\it fuzzy decisive} if it is fuzzy decisive for every agent $i$ in $N$.\\ We will first prove the existence of a semidecisive coalition for an agent $i$, and then show that is semidecisive for all $i\in N$.
-Without loss of generality we start assuming that $N=3$ (the result extends easily to all other cases).\\ Consider, also w.l.g. the profile
+We first prove the existence of a semidecisive coalition for an agent $i$, and then show that is semidecisive for all $i\in N$.
+Without loss of generality we assume that $N=3$ (the result extends easily to all other cases).\\